Ia Genberg

 Ia Gabriella Genberg (born 5 November 1967) is a Swedish journalist and novelist.

+Career

-Born in Stockholm, Sweden, she debuted as a writer in 2012 with the novel Söta fredag ("Sweet Friday").
+Born in Stockholm, Sweden, Genberg debuted as a writer in 2012 with the novel Söta fredag ("Sweet Friday").

 Her fourth novel, Detaljerna ("The Details"), won the August Prize in 2022, the year of its publication.
 The English translation, by Kira Josefsson, was shortlisted for the 2024 International Booker Prize.
 In 2025, The Details was longlisted for the International Dublin Literary Award.

+In 2026, Small Comfort, Kira Josefsson's English translation of Genberg's 2019 work Klen tröst, was longlisted for the International Booker Prize.